 Chun's regime was notoriously oppressive and corrupt.
 One of its cruelest acts was the Gwangju Incident of May 1980, during which the Army massacred protestors in the southern city of Gwangju.
 Chun also implemented a series of anti-corruption measure to purge opponents.
 Chun's close ties with the US government fueled anti-American sentiment in South Korea.
 Even though President Carter admonished the authoritarian South Korean government's human rights abuses, President Reagan applauded Chun's fervent anti-communism and supported Seoul.
 The US also supported South Korea's hosting the 1988 Summer Olympics during Chun's administration (see p.
-2 of Aesthetics and Recreation).
+2 of Aesthetics and Recreation), candidate of the ruling party.
+On December 16, 1987, Roh won the Presidency in free and fair elections, the first in South Korea's history.
+As promised he introduced democratic reforms. such amendments to the constitution and the empowerment of South Korea's legislative and judicial branches (see p.
+3-4 of Political and Social Relations).